2hip3ng/InterCSE/InterCSE/README.md

 ## Overview

-We propose a simple contrastive learning framework that works with both unlabeled and labeled data.
-Unsupervised SimCSE simply takes an input sentence and predicts itself in a contrastive learning framework, with only standard dropout used as noise.
-Our supervised SimCSE incorporates annotated pairs from NLI datasets into contrastive learning by using `entailment` pairs as positives and `contradiction` pairs as hard negatives.
+We propose a interactive contrastive learning framework for Supervised Sentence Representation.
+We followed SimCSE using annotated pairs from NLI datasets into contrastive learning by using `entailment` pairs as positives and `contradiction` pairs as hard negatives.
 The following figure is an illustration of our models.

 ![](figure/model.png)